JCLLi/UAV-Rust/README.md

 drone. `runner` is responsible for uploading the program to your drone, and can then also start any code that needs to run on the PC to communicate with the drone.

+## Fixes
+- Fix for os error 13: sudo usermod -a -G dialout $USER Restart to take effect